3 reasons now may be a good time to tap into your home equity

 1. Homeowners have a record amount of equity

-U.S. homeowners now have more than a combined $6 trillion in 'tappable' equity, according to a recent study.
-In fact, 44 million homeowners have equity available, while still retaining at least 20 percent ownership in their homes.
+U.S. homeowners now have more than a combined $30 trillion in home equity, according to a recent study which amounts to $200,000 in tappable equity per homeowner.

-While home values have risen in recent years, most homeowners have avoided tapping into that extra equity, perhaps because of lingering fears from the housing and financial crisis of 2008 or uncertainty about new tax changes.
-Despite the increase in available equity, the amount withdrawn during the first quarter of 2018 fell nearly 7 percent from the previous quarter, according to mortgage industry research from Black Knight.
+While home values have risen in recent years, some homeowners have avoided tapping into that extra equity, perhaps because of lingering fears from the housing and financial crisis of 2008 or uncertainty about tax deductibility.

 But now, if you've owned your home for a while, you may have more equity than you realize.
 And now could be the ideal time to use that value to accomplish other goals - like updating or renovating your home, paying for college tuition, or consolidating debt, for instance.